 Annette L. Grunseth, Green Bay, WI, a graduate of University of Wisconsin - Madison, has been a member of the Wisconsin Fellowship of Poets since 1988.
 She is a retired Marketing and Public Relations professional in the field of healthcare communications and marketing.
 Her poems have appeared in Wisconsin Academy Review, Midwest Prairie Review, Peninsula Pulse, The Door Voice, Free Verse, Blue Heron Review, SOUNDINGS: Door County in Poetry, Ariel Anthology, Fox Cry Review, The Poetry of Cold, Touchstone, annual calendar books of WFOP.
 She has won honorable mention awards with Wisconsin Fellowship of Poets Triad and Muse Prize contests.
 Her chapbook Becoming Trans-Parent, One Family's Journey of Gender Transition will be published by Finishing Line Press this year.

-Becoming Trans-Parent, One Family's Journey of Gender Transition (Finishing Line Press, Summer 2017).
-Pre-buy here.
+Becoming Trans-Parent, One Family's Journey of Gender Transition (Finishing Line Press, 2017).
+Buy here.
+Also available on Amazon.

 Broadsides and postcard poems.

 This is not the life she imagined

 They should be off on some cruise to Alaska

 watching ice cleave into the ocean,

 eyes fixed in silent awe on whales migrating to Mexico